paoloMaldonado/confenet/README.md

-# Confenet: Topic identification of undergraduate confessions communities on Facebook
+# Natural Language Processing Techniques for Behavior Analysis in Social Networks of Hispanic American University Communities
-This is the repository of Confenet, a research project that uses text embedding algorithms and clustering techniques to find relevant topics among student's confessions communities on Facebook
+Repository of our research project that uses text embedding algorithms and clustering techniques to find relevant topics among student's confessions communities on Facebook and Instagram.
+Data are available for any research or academic purposes in the dataset folder.

 ### Example usage
 Run the model and print 10 words per topic: